scala/docs.scala-lang/_overviews/scala3-book/a-taste-of-scala.md

 t._3   // Person("Eleven")
 ```

 Tuples are nice for those times when you want to put a collection of heterogeneous types in a little collection-like structure.
-See the Reference documentation for more tuple details.
+See the [Reference documentation][reference] for more tuple details.

 ## Contextual Abstractions